-Figure 5.43: A NINJA detector includes 9 water-target ECC elements.
+Figure 6.43: A NINJA detector includes 9 water-target ECC elements.
 The NINJA detector is in the centre of the figure.
-The white rack consists of three tiers, with 3 ECC elements on each tier, for a total of 9 ECC elements in operation.
-An emulsion shifter and a scintillation tracker, which add timing information to emulsion tracks, are placed downstream from the ECC elements for μ identification (by connecting to the Baby-MIND, which is one of the T2K near detectors).
+The white rack consists of three tiers, with 3 ECC elements on each tier, for a total of 9 ECC elements in use.
+An emulsion shifter and a scintillation tracker, which add timing information to emulsion tracks, are placed downstream of ECC elements for μ identification (by connecting to the Baby-MIND - one of the T2K near detectors).

-The technique of scanning on nuclear emulsion has been developed throughout the NINJA experiment, and allows for fast automatic recognition of tracks emitted at large angles up to 80° with track-detection efficiency of 98 % [227].
+The scanning technique of nuclear emulsion has been developed throughout the NINJA experiment, and allows for fast automatic recognition of tracks emitted at large angles up to 80° with track-detection efficiency of 98 % [230].
 This enables the measurement of charged particles emitted at large angles, which is important for the analysis of low energy neutrino-nucleus interactions.
-An even faster emulsion-scanning system is currently under development; this is expected to be 10 times faster.
+An even faster emulsion scanning system is currently under development - it is expected to be 10 times faster.

 The lepton energy resolution of the emulsion detector itself is based on evaluation of the multiple Coulomb scattering of the charged lepton in the final state and is about 10-20%.
 This could be substantially improved by using information from the downstream SFGD (for leptons that reach it).
 Thanks to high granularity of the detector, low-momentum protons from neutrino interactions are also detected in the emulsion detector.
-In the case where $500\,\mu\text{m}$ -thick iron plates are used in the detector, the momentum threshold of protons is $200\,\text{MeV/c}$ and the energy measurement can be made with 5% accuracy by measuring the range.
+In the case where $500 \,\mu$ m-thick iron plates are used in the detector, the momentum threshold of protons is $200 \,\text{MeV/c}$ and the energy measurement can be made with 5% accuracy by measuring the range.
 If thinner iron plates are used for the detector, the momentum threshold and energy resolution will be improved.

-5.2.5.2 Charged lepton identification
+6.2.5.2 Charged lepton identification